Mini Cooper Electric review

 Unlike all of the above, and most other rivals, the Cooper Electric doesn't have rear doors.
 That makes getting into the back a bit of a challenge, because you need to move the front seat forwards and clamber through a tight gap.

-Once you're sitting in the rear, you'll find a reasonable amount of head room (far more than in the previous-generation Mini Electric), but leg room is very tight and there are only two rear seats.
+Once you're sitting in the rear, you'll find a reasonable amount of head room (far more than in the previous-generation Mini Electric) but leg room is very tight and there are only two rear seats.
 Most rivals can squeeze three people in the back.

-Mini Copper Electric yellow boot open
+Mini Cooper Electric boot open

 Buying & owning